cainem/messaging-thread-pool/README.md

     // freeing up any memory it was using thread_pool
         .send_and_receive(iter::once(RemovePoolItemRequest(1)))
+        .expect("thread pool to be available")
         .for_each(|response: RemovePoolItemResponse|
             assert!(response.success()));

     // add a new object with id 1000 thread_pool
         .send_and_receive(iter::once(RandomsAddRequest(1000)))
+        .expect("thread pool to be available")
         .for_each(|response: AddResponse|
             assert!(response.success()));